Skip to main content

 Regional convergence

 After a request is accepted, the process buffers a replay event for the regional origin.
-Replay merges the regional value back into local memory with max, so processes in the same region converge toward the same count without waiting on every request.
-Cold counters and strict-mode counters read the regional origin synchronously before deciding.
-This makes the first decision for a key and the decisions after a denial use a fresher regional baseline.
+Replay merges the regional value back into local memory with max and marks the entry fresh.
+Processes in the same region converge toward the same count without waiting on every request.
+Cold counters, stale counters, and strict-mode counters read the regional origin synchronously before deciding.
+This makes the first decision for a key, decisions after stale local state, and decisions after a denial use a fresher regional baseline.
+Warm entries carry a freshness deadline.
+Regional-origin reads and successful replays extend that deadline.
+While the entry is fresh, the request path can use local memory without blocking on origin.
+After the deadline passes, the next request refreshes from origin before deciding.
+The freshness interval is intentionally short.
+Active identifiers normally stay fresh through replay, while idle or lagging identifiers re-read origin before they can keep serving an old local view for the rest of a long window.
+Concurrent stale requests for the same window cell share one origin read, then continue from the same refreshed value.

 Strict mode

 Strict mode is regional.
 When a request is denied, the service records a deadline for the (workspace, namespace, identifier, duration) tuple.
-Until that deadline passes, later requests for the same tuple refresh from the regional origin before evaluating the limit.
+Until that deadline passes, later requests for the same tuple refresh the current window from the regional origin before evaluating the limit.
 The strict-mode key excludes the sequence.
 A denial in one fixed window can still affect the weighted previous-window term in the next fixed window, so strict mode survives the sequence rollover.
 Strict mode does not publish cross-region state.
-Global convergence is handled by global counters.
+It refreshes the current window only.
+Previous windows use the normal cold and stale refresh path because they no longer receive new accepted increments.

 Global convergence